autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 - timestamp of the observation (`"Date"`)
 - value of the time series (`"ConfirmedCases"`)

-The names of these columns can be arbitrary, but it's important that we provide these names when constructing a `TimeSeriesDataFrame` that is used by AutoGluon
+The raw dataset should always follow this format (3 columns: unique ID, timestamp, value), but the names of these columns can be arbitrary.
+It is important, however, that we provide the names of the columns when constructing a `TimeSeriesDataFrame` that is used by AutoGluon
 ```{.python .input}
 ts_dataframe = TimeSeriesDataFrame.from_data_frame(
     df,